DevExpress-Examples/web-reporting-content-security-policy/README.md

 frame-src 'self' blob:;" />
 ```

 Print operations in Web Document Viewer and Web Report Designer Preview may require additional hashes.
-Refer to the following Chromium issue for more information: [Chromium -- Chrome does not display PDF content if Content Security Policy (CSP) is in effect](https://issues.chromium.org/issues/40328564).
+Refer to the following Chromium bug report for more information: [Chromium -- Chrome does not display PDF content if Content Security Policy (CSP) is in effect](https://issues.chromium.org/issues/40328564).

 > [!IMPORTANT]
 > In this example, we are using the placeholder `random-nonce-value` to denote the nonce.
 You need to generate a random number, unique for each HTTP request.